UCSBCarpentry/ucsbcarpentry.github.io/content/blog/2026-05-18-agent-guide/index.md

 ## Where to go from here

-Agents are able do (hopefully) useful work through the integration of LLMs and agent tools via an API.
-Modern LLMs are specifically trained to respond to use tools through techniques like [reinforcement learning](https://en.wikipedia.org/wiki/Reinforcement_learning).
+Agents are able to do (hopefully) useful work through the integration of LLMs and agent tools via an API.
+Modern LLMs are specifically trained to use tools through techniques like [reinforcement learning](https://en.wikipedia.org/wiki/Reinforcement_learning).
 The Chat Completion API and similar APIs, like Anthropic's Messages API, allow us to